 Columvi must be diluted by a healthcare professional using aseptic technique, prior to intravenous administration.

 Do not shake the vial.
 Visually inspect the Columvi vial for particulate matter or discolouration prior to administration.
 Columvi is a colourless, clear solution.
 Discard the vial if the solution is cloudy, discoloured or contains visible particles.

+Preparation of intravenous bag infusion

 Withdraw the appropriate volume of sodium chloride 9 mg/mL (0.9%) solution for injection or sodium chloride 4.5 mg/mL (0.45%) solution for injection, as described in Table 1, from the infusion bag using a sterile needle and syringe and discard.